open-feature/spec/glossary.md

 ### Provider

-An SDK-compliant feature flag implementation that is abstracted by the Feature Flag API.
+An SDK-compliant feature flag implementation which adheres to the Feature Flag API.
 Implementations may include Saas feature flag vendors, custom "in-house" feature flag infrastructure, or open-source implementations.

 ### Integration